Diocese of Osogbo: History

 At this stage- early 1945 only four places had resident priests: Osogbo, Oyo, Ife, and Ilesha.
-The main outstations to which they tried to give a minimum of attention were: for Osogbo area - Otan, Inisha and Ede.
+The main outstations to which they tried to give a minimum of attention were: for Osogbo area - Otan-Ayegbaju, Inisha and Ede.
 For area Oyo- Fiditi, Awe, and Ogbomosho; for Ife area Modakeke, Ipetumodu and Ifetedo, for Ilesha area–Ipetu-Ijesa,Ibokun and Ifewara.
 There were other outstations.
 The far west of the jurisdiction namely,Iseyin,Iganna,Ijio etc. were much neglected because of non existent roads and poor means of transportation.
 In 1947 Father John Murphy and Thomas Kingseler joined the pastoral team in the mission field.

 New Fathers arrived from time to time.Fr Bordeleau, from Navrongo, Frs Beauchamp, Gigras from Canada.
 Frs Roy and Belanger, Fr Laflame also from Canada.
 After five years of working hand in hand with SMA fathers, there was discussion between Bishop Durrieu–the superior of the white fathers,Fr Harrington,SMA General superior and Archbishop Matthew, the Apostolic Delegate to Nigeria then, Oyo prefecture was carved out and Fr.Owen McCoy was appointed Prefect Apostolic on 1 April 1949.

 On 1 March 1963 the prefecture of Oyo was raised to a diocese with the apostolic prefect,Msgr Owen McCoy becoming the first bishop until his retirement in 1971.
 McCoy ordained the first generation of priests in Oyo diocese namely: Bishop J.B.
 Adelakun, late Msgr Joseph Taiwo,Msgri John Adeniyi,Lawrence Adesina,Rev.Frs Thomas Ilesanmi and Anthony Olawumi etc. Msgr Anthony Okogie was consecrated the auxiliary Bishop of Oyo in 1971 until he was moved to Lagos as Archbishop.Rev.Fr.Julius Adelakun was consecrated the auxiliary Bishop of the diocese on 11 February 1973.